Best restaurants in Calgary

 Why go: All the pizzas are cooked in an authentic Italian stove oven.
 Pair any of them with a glass of prosecco and pretend you’re in Rome.

-What it is: Afghani food isn’t super popular in Calgary, there are only a few places to find it, but Afghan Kabob is definitely one of the best.
+What it is: Afghani food isn’t super popular in Calgary, which means that there are only a few places to find it.
+If you're looking for it though, Afghan Kabob is totally worth the excursion.

 Why go: Everyone knows that kebabs are the perfect hangover cure, but they’re also great when eaten with a healthy side of chickpea salad and steamed dumplings, for instance.
-Heads up: it’s cash only here.
+Heads up: it’s cash only here but your change will probably cover the cost.

 What it is: Set in the heart of Prince's Island Park, this is one of the city’s most renowned eateries, serving upscale fare in elegant surroundings.